 I had my doubts about the taste of sugar free tootsie rolls, but I have to say these low carb candy treats are very similar to the real thing.
-In fact, I let several non-low carbers try these healthy homemade Tootsie rolls sweetened with the natural sweeteners VitaFiber and Natvia and they all were amazed that this is a sugar free candy.
+In fact, I let several non-low carbers try these healthy homemade Tootsie rolls sweetened with the natural sweeteners VitaFiber and Natvia and they all were amazed that this is a candy with no sugar added.

-These low carb Tootsie rolls are very easy to make.
-I find that the VitaFiber syrup is easier to work with heated as it becomes thinner when warmed so I microwave it in a glass bowl just until bubbles form.
+The VitaFiber Tootsie roll recipe is very easy to make.
+I find that the syrup is easier to work with heated as it becomes thinner when warmed so I microwave it in a glass bowl just until bubbles form.
 Then the other liquid ingredients are mixed into the heated syrup.

 The dry ingredient mixture is then worked into the liquid ingredients until crumbly.
 At this point, you have to knead the mix with your hands until a uniform dough is formed.
 The dough was very similar to “Play-Doh” and it became shinier the longer it was kneaded.

 Once the dough has come together, you simply flatten it out and then cut it into strips.
 Each strip is then rolled out into long rolls and cut into the size of Tootsie roll midgees.
 You can make the rolls whatever size you like, but I wanted to mimic the smaller size candy rolls.
 I got about 3 dozen of these small chewy chocolate rolls when I was done.